AlexChen531922/JP-SPA-Web-Application/README.txt

    * Users can complete the payment by entering valid credit card details.
    * Credit card details are validated during the checkout process.
    * After a successful payment, users can see the “Download” button on the download page.
-📊 Vendor gallery for specific vendor
+📊 staff gallery for specific staff
-   * vendor can view their own gallery
+   * staff can view their own gallery
-   * every vendor can view other vendor's gallery
+   * every staff can view other staff's gallery
-🎆 Vendor management (Dashboard)
+🎆 staff management (Dashboard)
-   * every vendor can manage their own images (upload, read, edit, delete)
+   * every staff can manage their own images (upload, read, edit, delete)
-   * not permitted for accessing another vendor's gallery 🟣 Admin management (Dashboard)
+   * not permitted for accessing another staff's gallery 🟣 Admin management (Dashboard)
-   * Admin tabs for managing all images, users, orders, categories, events, licenses (create, read, edit, delete) 👤 Role-based access for admins, vendors, and users
+   * Admin tabs for managing all images, users, orders, categories, events, licenses (create, read, edit, delete) 👤 Role-based access for admins, staffs, and users

 ✅ Authentication and Access Controls
 💼 User Authentication System
 Implement a complete user authentication system, including registration, login, and logout, using hashed passwords and session-based authentication.
-   * Clicking the top-right "Sign In" button on the homepage allows users to log in as an admin, vendor, or customer.
+   * Clicking the top-right "Sign In" button on the homepage allows users to log in as an admin, staff, or customer.
    * If the user does not have an account, they can switch to the Sign Up tab.
 🪪Passwords are hashed using SHA-256 during registration and login.
    * Login details are stored in the session for further use.